 After the program finishes the backup file creation, you can start the update.
 The most recent version of the program can always be downloaded from the following webpage: http://www.ritlabs.com/en/products/thebat/download.php

 Start the program setup.
 When selecting the setup mode, mark the Custom

-You shall see the following box:
+You will see the following box:

-Message base (bluntly speaking – the messages located in one of the program's folders) includes two files: message base file (MESSAGES.TBB) and index file for this message base.
+The Message base (bluntly speaking – the messages located in one of the program's folders) includes two files: message base file (MESSAGES.TBB) and index file for this message base.
 The old format of the index file is TBI, the new one is TBN (it's being used starting with 4.1).
 Thus, the second file is MESSAGES.TBI in the older versions and MESSAGES.TBN in the new ones.
 After the new version was installed over the old one, the program detected the old indexes and proposed to convert them.
-What was really made – the program builds a new index file that permits to use new possibilities and simply deletes the old index file.
+What was really made – the program builds a new index file that permits the use of new possibilities and simply deletes the old index file.
 The message base format remains intact, nothing happens to it.
 The new index format opens up new possibilities, not modifying the message bases.

 What to do if you need to get back to the previous versions of the program, keeping all the information after you converted the indexes?
 It's simple.
 Install the previous version over the new one.
 Check the components and the installation path, as it was described above.
 The program will launch successfully.
 When the new version converts the message indexes, the old ones are deleted.
 That's why now, when a previous version is launched, the program detects no indexes and just creates them once again.
 The information is not lost.
 The letters which were received since the new version was installed, will be now considered unread.
 These are the only consequences.

 It's worth mentioning that the backup files that were made in the new version of the program can't be used to restore in previous versions.
 It's also important that the same database can't be used in the old and new version at the same time.